breakwuz/ccs/README_EN.md

 - **Validation**: Name validation and confirmation prompts for destructive operations
 - **Multi-language**: Support for both Chinese and English interfaces
 - **Beautiful Interface**: Colorized output and icons for enhanced user experience
+- **Auto Update**: Built-in auto-update functionality to keep the tool up-to-date

 ## Installation